FAQ: Train the Gut for Gravel

 March 20, 2025Just the Facts: Common Mobility Misconceptions Debunked

 As a Certified Movement & Mobility Specialist, trained by Dr. Kelly Starrett of The Ready State, I’ve deepened my understanding of how mobility impacts performance and longevity in sport.
-That training only fueled my enthusiasm for mobility as an essential part of athletic development.
-But I also know that misconceptions about mobility are everywhere, and those myths keep many athletes from getting the most out of their bodies.
+That training fueled my enthusiasm for mobility as an essential part of athletic development.
+But I also know that misconceptions about mobility are everywhere, and the myths keep many athletes from getting the most out of their bodies.

-Mobility Misconceptions Busted!
+Mobility Training Myths Busted!

 Misconception #1: Mobility and Flexibility Are the Same Thing